 - Tai chi should be done wearing comfortable clothes and footwear only

 An eastern form exercise, tai chi is also a form of awareness which works wonders for your physical and mental health.
-Traditionally, tai chi is form of Chinese martial art which is also used for personal defence training.
+Traditionally, tai chi is the form of Chinese martial art which is also used for personal defense training.
 A gentle form of exercise, tai chi can be done by people of all age groups.
 Tai chi should be done only under the supervision of an expert or an instructor.
-There are multiple ways in which tai chi can be taught but you should chose the way which suits you the most.
+There are multiple ways in which tai chi can be taught but you should choose the way which suits you the most.

 1. Always warm-up before tai chi

 Just like doing any other exercise, warming up is an essential part of tai chi as well.
 Doing some shoulder and neck rolls and stretching exercises are crucial before tai chi to avoid cramps and injuries.

 2. You must practice with an expert initially to avoid injury